-The Push PBB header action logically pushes a new PBB service instance header onto the packet (I-TAG TCI), and copy the original Ethernet addresses of the packet into the customer addresses (C-DA and C-SA) of the tag.
-The customer addresses of the I-TAG are in the location of the original Ethernet addresses of the encapsulated packet, therefore this operations can be seen as adding both the backbone MAC-in-MAC header and the I-SID field to the front of the packet.
+The Push PBB header action logically pushes a new PBB service instance header onto the packet (I-TAG TCI), and copies the original Ethernet addresses of the packet into the customer addresses (C-DA and C-SA) of the tag.
+The PBB service instance header should be the outermost tag inserted, immediately after the Ethernet header and before other tags.
+The ethertype field must be 0x88E7.
+The customer addresses of the I-TAG are in the location of the original Ethernet addresses of the encapsulated packet, therefore this action can be seen as adding both the backbone MAC-in-MAC header and the I-SID field to the front of the packet.
 The Push PBB header action does not add a backbone VLAN header (B-TAG) to the packet, it can be added via the Push VLAN header action after the push PBB header operation.
 After this operation, regular set-field actions can be used to modify the outer Ethernet addresses (B-DA and B-SA).